 Why a Counselling Psychologist?

-Counselling Psychology is a branch of Professional Psychology which specialises in providing effective, evidence-based psychological interventions in a compassionate, sensitive and collaborative way.
+Counselling Psychology is a branch of Professional Psychology which specialises in providing effective, evidence-based psychological interventions, specific to you, in a compassionate and sensitive way.
 When working with a Counselling Psychologist, the work will follow your lead, and aim to empower you to reach your goals, and to thrive.
 A Counselling Psychologist will be themselves with you, and meet you in a warm, human and professional way.
 This includes recognising the uniqueness of your difficulties and circumstances without ever seeking to diagnose or tell you there is something 'wrong' with you.
-As a Counselling Psychologist, my professional values include promoting hope, meaning, understanding, growth and personal empowerment.
+As a Counselling Psychologist, my professional values include promoting hope, meaning, understanding, growth and, most of all, recovery.

 A bit about me

-I have worked as a Counselling Psychologist in the NHS for a number of years.
-I am experienced in working with clients experiencing a range of difficulties, including depression and feeling sad, anxiety, generalised anxiety disorder, OCD, relationships issues, family issues, psychosis and PTSD.
-I am passionate about working with individuals looking to find a way forward through loss such as separation, divorce and bereavement, be that individually or as a couple.
+I have worked as a Counselling Psychologist in the NHS and in private practice for a number of years.
+I am experienced in helping clients who are struggling with a range of difficulties, including depression and feeling sad, anxiety, generalised anxiety disorder, phobias, OCD, relationship issues, low self-esteem, family issues, and PTSD.
+I specialise in helping clients move forward from traumatic events (recent or historic) using effective, evidence-based approaches.

-I have worked extensively with people living with the long-term effects of childhood trauma, wishing to make sense of their past experiences.
+I have worked extensively with people living with various long-term effects of childhood adversity and trauma.
 I am trained and experienced in delivering Eye Movement Desensitisation and Reprocessing (EMDR), which is an innovative and effective clinical treatment for difficulties arising from traumatic events.
 I would be pleased to provide further information on this approach when we meet, and to consider whether this approach might be suitable for you.
 I welcome clients from all backgrounds.